rpdelaney-archive/python-chess-annotator/README.md

 - Add support for variants (chess960, crazyhouse, etc)
 - Reduce the frequency of annotations in positions where one side has an overwhelming advantage
-- Don't truncate a PV that ends in mate
 - Provide an option to analyze moves from one player only

 ## Legal